Do you want a fun way to get around the city? If so, then the cable cars in San Francisco are the way to go!

 An added attraction for this line is the Cable Car Museum.
 It stops right in front on the museum, so you can quickly jump off and head inside for a visit.

 The California line is the only line to run east to west.
 It starts at California and Market Streets in the Financial District.
-This is the cable cars San Francisco that heads up and over Nob Hill and ends at Van Ness and California Streets.
+This is the cable car in San Francisco that heads up and over Nob Hill and ends at Van Ness and California Streets.

 Seating Tips for Market Street: If you pick the cable car up at Market Street, find a seat in the back on the north side facing the Hyatt Hotel.
 From these seats, you will get a great look down the hill as you head up California Street.

 Seating Tips for Van Ness: If you catch the cable car at California and Van Ness, I recommend you sit in the front on the north side of the car.
-You know you are in the right seats if you see the Sleep Train Mattress Center across the street.
+You know you are in the right seats if you are facing away from Starbucks and Wells Fargo.

 These seats afford you a view of Grace Cathedral, the Fairmont Hotel and one of the old 'Big Four' mansions (the Flood Mansion) at California and Mason Streets.
 You also great some great views of the city as you head up or down the steep hill of California Street.

 The cable cars in San Francisco run 365 days a year including holidays.
 You will find that tourists aren't the only ones that use them to get around the city, so they are always in operation.